about

 stuck in a dead-end job, Kayla’s world is turned upside down when her grandmother dies leaving her with some tough decisions to make

-short film, as part of a showcase for East Asian & South East Asian actors on YouTube
+THE OBITUARY is a short film written for the East Asian & South East Asian actors showcase ‘Creating Apart’

 “One Day”, part of Project 2036